Omar-elshiref/prodev-mobile-setup/README.md

 1. I placed the command npm run reset-project in the terminal
 2. appeared a question Do you want to move existing files to /app-example instead of deleting them?
 (Y/n)
+3. when answering yes, it moves them to the exsmble app folder and deletes unnecessary files.
-3. I answered no because I do not want to transfer the files again, I want to delete them permanently
+4. I answered no because I do not want to transfer the files again, I want to delete them permanently
-4. did these things
+5. did these things
     1. ❌ /app deleted.
     2. ❌ /components deleted.
     3. ❌ /hooks deleted.